teachingaway/teachingaway.github.io/_posts/2014-07-23-employee-inventions.md

 As a condition of my becoming employed (or my employment being continued) by StartupCo, I agree to the following:

-1.	**Relationship**.
+#### 1. Relationship

 This Confidential Information and Invention Assignment Agreement (this “Agreement”) applies to my employment relationship with the Company.

 1.1.
 Future Relationships.
 If my employment ends, and the Company hires me again (either as employee or consultant) within 1 year of the termination date, this Agreement will also apply to later employment or consulting relationship.